JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 All our tutorial workflows are are Jupyter format.
 To run them you need only to navigate to the workflow you want to run in the 'rnaseq-myco-notebook' folder, and double click.
 This will open the Jupyter file in Jupyter notebook.
 From here you can run each 'cell' of the code, one by one, by simplying pushing the 'Play' button on the above menu.

+## Stopping Your Virtual Machine

+When you are finished running code, you can turn off your virtual machine to prevent unneeded billing or resource use by checking your notebook and pushing the 'Stop' button.